Do I Need Title Insurance When Buying a Home?

 6. Is Title Insurance Worth It?

-For many homeowners, title insurance provides peace of mind at a relatively modest cost.
+Title insurance provides peace of mind at a modest cost.
 Although serious title problems are uncommon, when they do occur they can be expensive and time-consuming to resolve.
-A title insurance policy can help protect you from unexpected legal expenses and financial losses arising from covered title issues.
+A title insurance policy can help protect you from unexpected expenses and losses arising from covered title issues.

 7. Final Thoughts